The crazy thing about living a simple life is how hard it is to do. So I’m sharing some of the lessons we learned along the way.

 Although most people our age are thinking about a townhouse with no upkeep and no worries, we decided to bring 30 acres back to their former glory!

 See These TO DO Lists projects that we’ve completed

 Another aspect of living a simple life is quality of life, health and quality time.

-We are not actually retirement age (yet), but we didn’t want to be in debt at 65.
+We are not actually at retirement age (yet), but we didn’t want to be in debt at 65.
 We wanted to start enjoying our time at home and have less stress.
 We also hope to travel more.

 That’s what we are doing here at The Ponds!
-This property is a part of my heritage and although my dad is no longer with us, I’d like to think he’s happy with the work we’ve done here.
+This property is a part of my heritage, and although my dad is no longer with us, I’d like to think he’s happy with the work we’ve done here.

-Although we may not be ready for the true meaning of “simple life”, I feel we have accomplished many goals.
+Although we may not be ready for the true meaning of “simple life,” I feel we have accomplished many goals.